Recently updated on November 30th, 2024 at 11:18 am

 Cosy imagery, a wlw romance and the found family trope.
 Everything I love in a book.
 And as if that’s not enough, Legends and Latte’s has a compelling mystery to solve.

 The hype for this book recently is insane.
 And for good reason.
-Legends & Lattes is bookish equivalent of a steaming hot mug of coffee.
-The perfect book to curl up on the sofa with in Autumn or Winter.
+Legends & Lattes is the bookish equivalent of a steaming hot mug of coffee.

 The way it depicts a slower lifestyle is captivating.
 The main character escapes a warrior life to live a slow life doing what she loves.
 Something I think many adults will relate to this book.